 Often times over the past few years I’ve heard many people say they are hesitant to organise events because of the perceived money and time it takes to be a host.
 I get it.
 I don’t have a lot of spare time OR a bucket load of cash to throw around either.

-To help get you started, here are my top three events.
-These are easy to organise and won’t cost you extra money or time!
+To help get you started, here are my top three easy to organise social events that won’t cost you extra money or time!

 By far my favourite kind of event because it’s about as fuss free as they come!